-The collection consists of clothing, accessories, and textiles, as well as more unexpected pieces such as tools, machines for the production of textile, patterns, and fashion show invitations.
+The collection consists of clothing, accessories, and textiles, as well as more unexpected pieces such as tools, machines for textile production, patterns, and fashion show invitations.

-In 2011, the historical collection was expanded with an important acquisition.
-Over 2,000 objects from the 18th, 19th, and first half of the 20th century from a private collection from Ms. Jacoba de Jonge were acquired and complement the existing MoMu collection.
+In 2011, the historical collection was enlarged with an important acquisition.
+Over 2,000 objects from the 18th, 19th, and first half of the 20th century were acquired from the private collection of Ms. Jacoba de Jonge, complementing the existing MoMu collection.

 In addition to the fashion and costume collection, the museum also houses a vast library collection.
-The MoMu library is a scientific library for historic and contemporary fashion, textiles, and ethnic costume.
-With over 15,000 books, an archive full of valuable reference works, hundreds of contemporary and historic magazines, and a fast-growing digital database of images, the MoMu library is one of the top libraries in the world in its field.
+The MoMu library is an academic library for historical and contemporary fashion, textiles, and ethnic costume.
+With over 15,000 books, an archive full of valuable reference works, hundreds of contemporary and historical magazines, and a fast-growing digital database of images, the MoMu library is one of the top in its field worldwide.

-The study collection comprises historical, contemporary and ethnic clothing, fragment and samples.
-This more accessible collection is made up from a donation by Ms. Jacoba de Jonge, a long-term loan from the department of Conservation-Restoration at the University of Antwerp, as well as pieces from MoMu.
+The study collection comprises historical, contemporary and ethnic clothing, fragments and samples.
+This more accessible collection consists of a donation by Ms. Jacoba de Jonge, a long-term loan from the Department of Conservation-Restoration at the University of Antwerp and pieces from MoMu.

 The study collection is a separate collection intended to teach visitors about fashion by allowing them to study objects up close.
-The study collection can be used for scientific research, as teaching material, or as inspiration.
-You will be able consult the study collection from Autumn 2018 onwards.
+The study collection can be used for academic research, as teaching material, or for inspiration.
+You can consult the study collection from as of Autumn 2018.

 Due to the renovation, the library is currently closed.
-From Autumn 2018 onwards, we would like to welcome you in the reading room of DIVA, the renewed Diamond and Silver Museum at the Suikerrui in Antwerp.
+As of Autumn 2018, we will be pleased to welcome you to the reading room of DIVA, the renewed Diamond and Silver Museum at the Suikerrui in Antwerp.